ngonzo95/message-parser/README.md

 do not have java on your machine install it using your favorite package manager or follow the instructions [here](https://docs.oracle.com/en/java/javase/12/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A)

-Once you have java all you need to do is go to the project directory and run `` ./gradlew --version`` if using Linux/Mac or `` gradlew.bay --version`` if using Windows. you should get output that looks like
+Once you have java all you need to do is go to the project directory and run ``./gradlew --version`` if using Linux/Mac or ``gradlew.bat --version`` if using Windows. you should get output that looks like
 ```
 Gradle 5.2.1